 Additionally, a course-specific professional performance standards review process is a part of every PSC Specialty and Core course in the program and impacts the student's grade in those courses.
-Reviews undertaken by program faculty during the program-wide CSDAT reviews take into consideration all the CSDAT reviews in Specialty and Core courses completed to-date.
-Program-wide CSDAT reviews may include, but are not limited to, observed behaviors in public and professional settings (i.e., professional conferences, PSC or HPC events, CSI gatherings, program meetings, program events, summer institutes, postings on social media sites, apps, and services, etc.)
+Reviews undertaken by program faculty during the program-wide CSDAT reviews take into consideration all the

-Those students not meeting the academic or behavioral standards set forth by ASU, the Graduate School, RCOE, HPC, and/or PSC, and/or not meeting the behavioral standards set forth by CACREP, ASCA, ACA, and/or NCDPI will be dismissed from the program.
+CSDAT reviews in specialty and core courses completed to-date.
+Program-wide CSDAT reviews may include, but are not limited to, observed behaviors in public and professional settings (i.e., professional conferences, PSC or HPC events, Chi Sigma Iota gatherings, program meetings, program events, summer institutes, postings on social media sites, apps, and services, etc.) Those students not meeting the academic or behavioral standards set forth by Appalachian State University, the Graduate School, RCOE, HPC, and/or PSC, and/or not meeting the behavioral standards set forth by CACREP, ASCA, ACA, and/or NCDPI will be dismissed from the program.
 In some cases, a remediation program may be contracted by the faculty for the student in hopes of reinstatement pending a review by the PSC faculty.

-The faculty expect prospective counselors to be concerned about other people, to be stable and well adjusted (personally and professionally), to be effective in interpersonal relationships, to be self-aware and selfcontrolled, and to be able to receive, assimilate, and provide constructive feedback.
+The faculty expect prospective counselors to be concerned about other people, to be stable and well adjusted (personally and professionally), to be effective in interpersonal relationships, to be self-aware and self-controlled, and to be able to receive, assimilate, and provide constructive feedback.
 Further, students are expected to behave generally in a manner that demonstrates fitness for a role in the counseling profession wherein leadership and advocacy are inherent expectations - as is counseling work with the vulnerable population of minor children.
 Finally, we expect students to be committed to continued personal growth and professional development and to demonstrate that commitment through self-reflection and responsiveness to supervision and advisement in all activities related to their degree program.

-To assess these dispositions, students will be evaluated according to the following as screened by the Counselor Competencies Scale Revised (CSDAT) tool:
+To assess these dispositions, students will be evaluated according to the following as screened by the Counseling Skills and Disposition Assessment Tool (CSDAT) see page 30: